BloomTech-Labs/mission-control-fe/README.md

 -    As a manager, you need to be able to access a variety of different views, all of which contain different data.
 This calls for advanced state management.
 Redux's elegance, scalability, and inherent opinionated nature is perfect for applications that have advanced state requirements, and abstracts away the mess of local state.
 -    React/Redux as a pair is a fantastic combination that not only allows for portable, reusable UI components, but also allows for infinitely scalable state, and the ability to shuttle data around the application seamlessly.
 It is THE enterprise solution.

+### LABS18 - Removed Redux to Initiate Context State Management

+-   After reviewing and consolidating; Labs18 felt that Redux was just to much Technical Debt for the scale the project is currently so we decided to work on removing it to utilize Context state management.

 #### Sass/SCSS

 -    Nested CSS is a must when styling your application.
 SCSS not only allows us as developers to write CSS quickly, but also creates an intuitive flow for later revisions.
 Add in variables, mixins, and functions, and CSS (arguably) is elevated to a production level.